awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

 ## Backup policy examples<a name="backup-policy-examples"></a>

-The example policies that follow are for information purposes only\.
+The example backup policies that follow are for information purposes only\.
 In some of the following examples, the JSON whitespace formatting might be compressed to save space\.

 ### Example 1: Policy assigned to a parent node<a name="backup-policy-example-1"></a>